SQream/sqream_docs/guides/operations/setup/installing_monit.rst

       $ sudo systemctl stop sqream[1-4]
       $ sudo systemctl stop serverpicker
       $ sudo systemctl stop metadataserver

+  The services may be running because the **Launching SQream with Monit** procedure required starting them to verify that they were functioning correctly.

 2. Start Monit as a super user: